 However, identifying this knowledge is only half the battle.
 Once information is collected, you need a way to distill it into a consumable format as well as organize, share, and analyze it.
 Without these steps, your newfound knowledge won't have much power at all.
 The good news is that they are a number of knowledge management systems available today to help you with these steps.

 Knowledge management software organizes information so that employees and customers can quickly access and distribute it.
 This technology pools data into one collective resource, preventing data silos and making it easier to find information.
-By having knowledge managed in one spot, stakeholders know exactly where to go when they have questions about your business.
+By having all knowledge in one location, stakeholders know exactly where to go when they have questions about your business.

-Since knowledge management software provides a range of benefits, we put together a list of the top three in the section below.
+Since knowledge management software provides a range of benefits, here are a few major points to note.